bbauska/JS-InterviewQuestions-JS/README.md

 c) Patterns often improves the communication between software developers and their teams even when they don’t communicate face to face.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-252: What is Singleton Pattern and what is its importance in JavaScript?
+<h3>252: What is Singleton Pattern and what is its importance in JavaScript?</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 Answer:
 When the number of instances for a particular object is limited to just one,